traja-team/traja/docs/source/index.rst

 The goal of this package (and this document) is to aid biological researchers, who may not have extensive experience with Python, to analyse trajectories without being handicapped by a limited knowledge of Python or programming.
 However, a basic understanding of Python is useful.

-If you use traja in your publications, please cite "traja: A Python Trajectory Analysis Library. https://github.com/justinshenk/traja <https://github.com/justinshenk/traja>`_."
+If you use traja in your publications, please cite "`traja: A Python Trajectory Analysis Library. https://github.com/justinshenk/traja <https://github.com/justinshenk/traja>`_."

 .. toctree::